 Keep your list fresh and growing by working to attract new subscribers.
 Some great ways to grow your audience are to:

-- Capture email addresses on your website in exchange for whitepapers and other engaging content.
+- Capture email addresses on your website in exchange for informational content like white papers and other engaging content.

-- Have an opt-in form on your website that is easy to see.
+- Have an opt-in form on your website that is easy to see and use.

 - Distribute content through other channels, such as social media, that includes a link to your subscriber landing page.